quangphungntq/abcabc1/README-2.md

 **[⬆ Back to Top](#table-of-contents)**

-### Topic 1
+### A company's software development team needs an Amazon RDS Multi-AZ cluster.
+The RDS cluster will serve as a backend for a desktop client that

-A company's software development team needs an Amazon RDS Multi-AZ cluster.
-The RDS cluster will serve as a backend for a desktop client that is deployed on premises.
+is deployed on premises.
 The desktop client requires direct connectivity to the RDS cluster.

 The company must give the development team the ability to connect to the cluster by using the client when the team is in the office.